The Cotton Club

 Structural Analysis

 The Status Quo at 2 minutes (2% through the runtime) establishes Dixie Dwyer plays cornet in a speakeasy, a talented musician stuck playing for gangsters in Prohibition-era Harlem, while Sandman Williams performs as a dancer, both trapped in their respective positions within the racially divided world of 1928 New York..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Dixie inadvertently saves mobster Dutch Schultz's life during a hit attempt, pulling him into the dangerous world of organized crime and catching the attention of powerful gangsters who will control his fate..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.